joglomedia/easydock-linux/README.md

 - Push your files into /application folder

-- Config your app DB conn (default - user: root / pass: secret / db: dockerdb / host: mysql)
+- Config your app DB conn (default - user: root / pass: secret / db: dockerdb / host: mysql - host: redis for Redis)

 - Config your app SMTP conn (default - host: mailhog / port: 1025 / no user or pass are required)